 10. Naval Ravikant

-Unlike other personal branding examples on this list, Naval rarely shows his face publicly and builds his personal brand based on his content alone.
+Unlike other personal branding examples on this list, Naval rarely shows his face publicly and builds his personal brand statement based on his content alone.

 How to start building your personal brand

-If you’re passionate, confident, and willing to work hard, it’s possible to build a successful personal brand of your own.
+If you’re passionate, confident, and willing to work hard, it’s possible to build a successful personal brand statement of your own.
 Here are a few suggestions:

 1. Know your values